Celebrate National Hispanic Heritage Month With PBS Wisconsin

 PBS Wisconsin pays tribute to the generations of Hispanic Americans who have enriched American society and culture with these programs airing this month on PBS Wisconsin and streaming online.

-AIRING THIS MONTH ON PBS WISCONSIN
+AIRING IN SEPTEMBER ON PBS WISCONSIN

 10 p.m.
 Monday, Sept.
 7

 Discover the life and career of Raúl Juliá, the charismatic, award-winning actor and humanitarian known for versatile roles on stage and screen, from Shakespearean plays to “The Addams Family.”

 In 1955, Elizabeth Taylor, Rock Hudson, James Dean and a massive crew descended on the Texas town of Marfa to begin production on the American epic Western drama, “Giant.”
 Now, 65 years later, explore the film’s still timely examination of racial prejudice.
 Passport members – watch on demand now!

 Meet the indomitable Dolores Huerta, who tirelessly led the fight for racial and labor justice alongside Cesar Chavez, becoming one of the most defiant – and unheralded – feminist activists of the 20th century.

 AIRING IN OCTOBER ON PBS WISCONSIN